Refinement of the Infinitesimal Variation of Hodge Structure: the case of canonical curves: Kodaira-Spencer classes of rank 1

 \end{example}

-The proof of Theorem \ref{thm-Sigma01} and the example above indicate that the study of Griffiths stratification \eqref{rkstrat} ties together several strands in the theory of curves: geometry of canonical and bicanonical embeddings of a curve, the Brill-Noether theory and rank $2$ vector bundles and their moduli.
-More will be said about this for Brill-Noether-Petri curves in the sequel to this paper.
-For now we will put onto a general footing several aspects of the proof of Theorem \ref{thm-Sigma01}.
-This will lead to a refinement of the invariants related to the stratification \eqref{rkstrat} as discussed in the introduction.
+The proof of Theorem \ref{thm:rk1KS} and the example above indicate that the study of Griffiths stratification \eqref{rkstrat} ties together several strands in the theory of curves: geometry of canonical and bicanonical embeddings of a curve, the Brill-Noether theory and rank $2$ vector bundles and their moduli.
+We will now put on the general footing several aspects of the proof of Theorem \ref{thm:rk1KS}.
+This will lead to our refinement invariants of the stratification \eqref{rkstrat} as discussed in the introduction.